Fertility and Disability

 I could write an article about the feelings of guilt that I felt when my sister became pregnant accidentally, the feelings of not fitting into society as a woman as I wasn’t a mother, the feelings of letting everyone down because a cycle hadn’t work and the absolute all-consuming feelings of jealousy of friends, celebrities and strangers on the street when I saw them walk past with their prams not knowing how lucky they are but what I wanted to raise awareness of is the challenges facing women undergoing fertility treatment who are living with sight loss.

 Barriers to my IVF treatment

-The first barrier I experienced was transport.
-My treatment took place in a city local to me, which for me required leaving the house at 5:00am, my Mother in-law dropping me off at the train station, getting a train and then a bus to be at the clinic for bloods and scan for 7:30am and then do the return journey straight to work which took at least 2.30 hours from when I left the clinic.
+The first barrier I experienced was transportation.
+My treatment took place in a city local to me, which for me required leaving the house at 5:00 am, my Mother-in-law dropping me off at the train station, getting a train and then a bus to be at the clinic for bloods and scan for 7:30 am and then do the return journey straight to work which took at least 2.30 hours from when I left the clinic.
 I did this journey every two days for about 10 days (sometimes longer) for each ovulation induction cycle.